Learn about actual and potential costs

 How risky is the supply chain?

 The wood floor installation market is characterized by a medium level of supply chain risk.
 The main source of supply risk is from wood flooring manufacturers, which depend on upstream lumber producers and wholesalers for their inputs.
-Lumber prices are volatile due to fluctuations in the construction and paper production...
+Lumber prices are historically volatile due to fluctuations in the construction and paper...
 Subscribe to learn more.